Spiritual, Moral, Social and Cultural Development at St Mark’s

 Spiritual, Moral, Social and Cultural Development

-At St. Mark’s CE Primary School we recognise that the personal development of children – spiritually, morally, socially and culturally (SMSC) – plays a significant role in their ability to learn, achieve and become responsible citizens.
-We therefore aim to deliver an education that provides children with opportunities and experiences to develop skills linked to these areas which support our Christian ethos and 4 key values (Faith, Forgiveness, Hope and Love).
+At St Mark’s CofE Primary School we recognise that the personal development of children – spiritually, morally, socially and culturally (SMSC) – plays a significant role in their ability to learn, achieve and become responsible citizens.
+We therefore aim to deliver an education that provides children with opportunities and experiences to develop character and skills linked to these areas which support our Christian ethos and values – faith, forgiveness, hope and love.

 SMSC will be embedded within all aspects of school life.
 Specific learning opportunities will be planned and delivered throughout the curriculum.